Fabian-Gruenbichler/shim-review/README.md

 part of the NTFS fixes for those since they contained a regression (NTFS is disabled in Grub now under lockdown anyway).

+A previous fix for the NTFS vulnerabilities from February 2025 was incomplete, this was specific to our variant of Grub, as a result we have bumped the Grub SBAT level with our vendor suffix to '2'.

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?
 Skip this, if you're not using GRUB2, otherwise do you have an entry in your GRUB2 binary similar to: